Non-Commutative Gauge Theory at the Beach

-In this work we will understand the integrability of the KP equation from a rather different perspective: through the \emph{minitwistor correspondence}.
-The dispersionless KP (dKP) equation, obtained by discarding the term fourth order in derivatives from equation \eqref{eq:KP} to get \be (u_t + 6uu_x)_x + 3\sigma^2u_{yy} = 0\,, \ee has long been known to have a minitwistor formulation.
-Indeed, solutions to the dKP equation yield special Einstein-Weyl spaces in $2+1$ dimensions and the Hitchin correspondence identifies these geometries with certain complex surfaces \cite{Hitchin:1982vry}.
-The requirement that an Einstein-Weyl space can be obtained from a solution to the dKP equation endows the associated complex surface with a section of $K^{-1/4}$, and therefore a holomorphic Poisson structure.
-The complex surface associated to an Einstein-Weyl geometry is known as its \emph{minitwistor space}.
+has long been known to have a minitwistor formulation.
+Indeed, solutions to the dKP equation yield special Einstein--Weyl spaces in $2+1$ dimensions and the Hitchin correspondence identifies these geometries with certain complex surfaces \cite{Hitchin:1982vry}.
+The requirement that an Einstein--Weyl space can be obtained from a solution to the dKP equation endows the associated complex surface with a holomorphic section of the dual to the fourth root of the canonical bundle,~$K^{-1/4}$, and therefore a holomorphic Poisson structure.
+The complex surface associated to an~Einstein--Weyl geometry is known as its \emph{minitwistor space}.